qais-mle7y/qais-mle7y/README.md

 ## About Me 🙋‍♂️

-I'm a second-year computer science student at the University of the Witwatersrand in South Africa, with a strong passion for technology and problem-solving.
+I'm a third-year computer science student at the University of the Witwatersrand in South Africa, with a strong passion for technology and problem-solving.
 I'm excited to be pursuing a career in software development.

 ## Interests 🤔